milanambiar/milanambiar.github.io/about.md

 -Implemented a predictive analytics-based lead scoring algorithm to match online users to solar installers and customer support staff

 -Worked on analyzing and visualizing marketplace data for the biannual EnergySage data report

+### Analytics Lab, Sept-Dec 2015

+-Collaborated with the Christian Science Monitor to devise a personalized news recommendation algorithm for visitors to their online news site

 ### Institute for Infocomm Research, 2012-2013